sjbylo/lab-ocp4/workshop/content/exercises/55-initiate-database-prov.md

 ```

 The database takes about 15 minutes to provision.
-Once you see the instance status as "Provisioning", move onto the next lab.
+Once you see the instance status as "Provisioning", move onto to the next lab.